 Voorhees is a medium-sized town located in the state of New Jersey.
-With a population of 29,480 people and six constituent neighborhoods, Voorhees is the 61st largest community in New Jersey.
+With a population of 29,283 people and six constituent neighborhoods, Voorhees is the 61st largest community in New Jersey.

 Also of interest is that Voorhees has more people living here who work in computers and math than 95% of the places in the US.

 Voorhees is an extremely ethnically-diverse town.
 The people who call Voorhees home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Voorhees residents report their race to be White, followed by Asian.
-Important ancestries of people in Voorhees include Irish, German, Polish, and Russian.
+Important ancestries of people in Voorhees include Italian, Irish, German, Polish, and English.

 Voorhees also has a high percentage of its population that was born in another country: 21.38%.